poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Note that:

 - The relationships "HOLD\_BY" and "BORROWED\_BY" could be represented using the foreign key approach.
-However, their value would be `NULL`{.sqlmysql} most of the time, so it would not be very efficient.
+However, their value would be `NULL` most of the time, so it would not be very efficient.
 - COPY could be the only attribute in the primary key of BORROWING and HOLD because a copy can be borrowed or put on hold only once.
 Having both attributes being the primary key could allow for more flexibility (typically, a copy could be put on hold by multiple patrons at the same time), but should be discussed.

 ---